idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

   - Invite them to have lunch with the team.
   - Help them build and evaluate their [dream job, and job switching decision making matrix](/job).

-### What about structured vs free form interview loops?
+### What about structured vs free form interview loops

 - External Structured